How to Get Rid of Flies on the Patio (11 Tips)

 8. Blow the Fan

-Flies are tiny creatures and as such they can’t deal very well with wind.
+Flies are tiny creatures, and as such, they can’t deal very well with wind.

-Something as simple as a good oscillating fan can therefore help keep those flies at bay, simply because they won’t be able to fly or hang around.
+Something as simple as a good oscillating fan can therefore help keep those flies at bay simply because they won’t be able to fly or hang around.

 While a fan might not be a permanent fix, it does help to keep those flies away when you’re having lunch or dinner on your patio or porch outside.

-If your outdoor space is quite large, simply place a couple of fans in strategic places and use extension cords to power them up.
+If your outdoor space is quite large, place a couple of fans in strategic places and use extension cords to power them up.

-9. Pine Sol
+10. Pine Sol

-Cleaning with Pine Sol leaves a long-lasting pine scent that flies, and other insects, don’t like at all.
+Cleaning with Pine Sol leaves a long-lasting pine scent that flies (and other insects) don’t like at all.

 Sale